robotology/iit-ibm/README.md

 **Note**: Depending on how you installed Node.js you could be required to run `$> sudo npm install`

+<a name='examples'></a>
 ## Examples

 Let us start with some example to see what can be done with YarpJS:

 #### Easy-peasy speech recognition

+This example uses the Google Speech Recognition API available on Google Chrome to recognize human speech from a device and send the recognized sentence as a YARP Bottle on the YARP network.

 If you don't have a YARP server running, run `$> yarp server` on a shell.
 Then, from the folder where you cloned YarpJS, run
 ```